gkamradt/LLMTest_NeedleInAHaystack/README.md

 Other Parameters:
 * `context_lengths` - A custom set of context lengths.
 This will override the values set for `context_lengths_min`, max, and intervals if set
 * `document_depth_percents` - A custom set of document depths lengths.
 This will override the values set for `document_depth_percent_min`, max, and intervals if set
-* `openai_api_key` - Must be supplied.
-GPT-4 is used for evaluation.
-Can either be passed when creating the object or an environment variable
-* `anthropic_api_key` - Only needed if testing Anthropic models.
+* `api_key` - API key for either OpenAI or Anthropic provider.
 Can either be passed when creating the object or an environment variable
 * `num_concurrent_requests` - Default: 1.
 Set higher if you'd like to run more requests in parallel.
 Keep in mind rate limits.
 * `final_context_length_buffer` - The amount of context to take off each input to account for system messages and output tokens.
 This can be more intelligent but using a static value for now.
 Default 200 tokens.
 * `seconds_to_sleep_between_completions` - Default: None, set # of seconds if you'd like to slow down your requests